Temperance-Godwin/COHORT-ANALYSIS/README.md

 ## LIMITATIONS
 While this analysis provides useful insights, there are several limitations to consider:
-1. **Data is Limited to a Single Geography**: The dataset only includes customers from the United Kingdom.
-Retention behavior may differ significantly in other markets due to cultural, economic, or seasonal factors.
+1. **Data is Limited to Few Continents**: Retention behavior may differ significantly in other markets due to cultural, economic, or seasonal factors.
 2. **Temporal Range is Not Fully Defined**: The dataset likely covers a single year.
 A longer time horizon would provide a more complete view of long-term retention and customer lifetime value.
 3. **Lack of Channel Attribution**: The dataset does not include information about how customers were acquired (e.g., paid ads, organic search, referrals).
 Without this, we cannot determine which marketing channels produce higher-retaining customers.
 4. **Revenue Retention is Not Analyzed**: The focus was on user retention.
 Revenue retention would provide a more nuanced understanding of customer value and help distinguish between low- and high-spending retained users.